 Palaces and Castles

 Castles and Palaces are easily found in the surroundings of Düsseldorf and Ratingen.
 Benrath Palace in the classic Barroque style for example dates back to the 18th century.
 Palace Dyck is a lovely destination for a day out with many activities for kids and vast gardens and apple harvesting.

 The River Rhine

 The Rhine is one of the most important and longest rivers in Europe.
 Stroll along the banks or enjoy the view from the Rhine Tower during a meal in the rotating restaurant.
 During the summer, the Rhine banks opposite Düsseldorf host one of the largest funfairs in the country which traditionally end with striking fireworks over the river.

 Destinations for Families

 The area has a lot to offer families with children of all ages.
-Visit the Warner Brother’s Moviepark in Bottrop, Legoland in Duisburg and various zoos such as the Aquazoo in Cologne.
+Visit the Warner Brother’s Moviepark in Bottrop, Legoland in Duisburg and various zoos such as the Aquazoo in Dusseldorf.
 For rainy days waterparks offer great family fun, for example at the Aquapark in Oberhausen, one of the best covered pools in Germany.